 Location: Oxborough, Norfolk, PE33 9PS

 Oxburgh Hall is nothing short of a castle.
-There are a lot of delicate things in the house which made exploring with a 2-year-old stressful but it was still cool to go into the turrets and battlements.
+There are many delicate things in the house that made exploring with a 2-year-old stressful, but it was still cool to go into the turrets and battlements.
 The gardens and parkland are extensive and we are looking forward to going back for some adventures.